luontola/web-intro/css.md

     <a class="diff" href="https://github.com/orfjackal/web-intro-project/commit/ae9b6357120b5603b06f45b6c0d421a335181ce5">View changes</a>
 </aside>

 This layout is *responsive*, which means that it will adjust itself to both big and small screens - from desktops to mobile phones.
-Try making your browser window narrower and see how the navigation menu will move from the left to the top.
+Try making your browser window narrower and see how the navigation menu will move from left to top.

 ![Responsive layout in mobile size](position-the-layout-elements--mobile.png)

 Try fiddling with the code to figure out which of the CSS classes does what.
 For example remove the `pure-u-sm-1-5` class and see how the page behaves now when you resize it.
-Then put that code back and try removing something else until you have a feel for how it works.
+Then put that code back and try changing something else until you have a feel for how it works.

 ### Make it pretty

-After the boxes are where you want them to be, remove those placeholder borders and move on to styling the visual look of the layout elements.
+After the boxes are positioned the way you like, remove the placeholder borders from `.content` and `.navigation`, and focus on their visual style.
 You can for example change their [background][css-background], [border][css-border], [padding][css-padding] and [margin][css-margin] (padding is empty space inside the borders, margin is empty space around the borders).

 *Feel free to copy the example solution as a starting point.*